rimutaka/posts/rust-dev-on-ec2/readme.md

 * **Realistic usage**: 100 hrs per month or $792 over 2 years
 * **Total cost**: $33 per month

-$33 per month vs. $1,000 upfront.
+So, it comes down to $33 per month vs. $1,000 upfront.
 That's an easy choice, but how much faster will the builds be?

 #### Rust Compilation Benchmarks on EC2

-I compared Rust build time on different instance types using a very simple Rust project for logging AWS Lambda input in CloudWatch.
+I compared Rust build time on different instance types using a very simple Rust project for logging AWS Lambda input into CloudWatch.

 * **Source code**: https://github.com/rimutaka/rusty_lambdas/tree/master/json_logger
 * **AMI**: ubuntu/images/hvm-ssd/ubuntu-bionic-18.04-amd64-server-20200408